infinitepower18/WSA-Sideloader/README.md

 Make sure you have Windows Subsystem for Android installed on your machine.

-While Microsoft has discontinued Windows Subsystem for Android, however you can find archives of the official builds [here](https://github.com/MustardChef/WSAPackages/releases).
+Microsoft has discontinued Windows Subsystem for Android, however you can find archives of the official builds [here](https://github.com/MustardChef/WSAPackages/releases).

 As it's no longer being updated by Microsoft there's no guarantee it will work properly on future versions of the OS.